sportyCodey/C_Plus_Plus/README.md

 Some of the code I've done in C++: Code
 *******************************

-A simple console game I created: Games
+A console game I created: Games
 *******************************

 Some textfiles that go with some programs: TextFiles